 Europe is the cradle of liberal democracy, civil rights, Western culture, and secular civilization, yet also shaped by colonialist expansion, social engineering, and brutal tyrannies.
 In this program, you will traverse the ambiguities of European history.

-Whether you are from a professional school of design or a liberal arts background and seek to build your foundations in design, two tracks ensure there is a level that is right for you.
+Whether you are from a professional school of architecture or design, or have a liberal arts background and seek to build your foundations in architecture and design, two tracks of each core course theme ensure there is a fitting level for you.
 You should be ready to fully engage in the studio discourse, prepare for individual desk critique, and invest time outside of studio hours developing projects.

 Northern European healthcare systems are currently facing rising costs, aging populations, and socio-economic inequality.
 Analyze and debate these challenges and their interplay with the organization, financing, and prioritization within the systems.